vincent-mugendi/text-to-motion-visualization/README.md

     - Web Audio API

 ## Credits
-This project was inspired by VLC player auio visualizer.
+This project was inspired by VLC player audio visualizer.